Review & Rating

 We applaud Sigma's customer and technical service which are staffed by very knowledgable personnel.
 The company scored 4.51 out of 5 on our customer service tests, losing points only for hold times that exceeded five minutes.

-If you have had an experience with Sigma, the Sigma Reserve Collection or American Faucet & Coatings — good, bad or indifferent — that you would like to share, please let us know or leave a comment below.
+We are continuing to research the company.
+If you have experience with Sigma faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.